Amartya Sen: Development as Freedom (1999)

 In 1999, Sen further advanced and redefined the capability approach in his book Development as Freedom.
 Sen argued that development should be viewed as an effort to advance the real freedoms that individuals enjoy, rather than simply focusing on metrics such as GDP or income-per-capita.

 Sen was inspired by violent acts he had witnessed as a child leading up to the Partition of India in 1947.
-On one morning, a Muslim daily labourer named Kader Mia stumbled through the rear gate of Sen's family home, bleeding from a knife wound in his back.
+One morning, a Muslim daily labourer named Kader Mia stumbled through the rear gate of Sen's family home, bleeding from a knife wound in his back.
 Because of his extreme poverty, he had come to Sen's primarily Hindu neighbourhood searching for work; his choices were the starvation of his family or the risk of death in coming to the neighbourhood.
 The price of Kader Mia's economic unfreedom was his death.
 Kader Mia need not have come to a hostile area in search of income in those troubled times if his family could have managed without it.
 This experience led Sen to begin thinking about economic unfreedom from a young age.